lklok66/ice/objc/demo/iPhone/router/README.txt

   - How to implement a custom Ice logger.

-To test the router provided with this demo, you can use the Cocoa library or chat clients, or the command line demo/Ice/helloRouter demo.
-These clients can optionally connect to the libray, chat or hello world servers using the iPhone router provided with this demo.
+To test the router provided with this demo, you can use the Cocoa library client, or the command line demo/Ice/helloRouterdemo.
+These clients can optionally connect to the libray or hello world servers using the iPhone router provided with this demo.

 You also need to configure the WiFi network appropriately on the